-Our ability to generate revenue from certain utility-scale solar and wind power plants depends on having interconnection arrangements and services and the risk of curtailment of our renewable energy facilities may result in a reduced return to us on our investments and adversely impact our business, financial condition, and results of operations.
+Our ability to generate revenue from certain utility-scale solar and wind power plants depends on having interconnection arrangements and services.

-The operation of our utility scale renewable energy facilities depends on having interconnection arrangements with transmission providers and depends on a reliable electricity grid.
-If the interconnection or transmission agreement of a renewable energy facility we own or acquire is terminated for any reason, we may not be able to replace it with an interconnection or transmission arrangement on terms as favorable as the existing arrangement, or at all, or we may experience significant delays or costs in securing a replacement.
-Moreover, if a transmission network to which one or more of our existing power plants or a power plant we acquire is connected experiences "down time," the affected renewable energy facility may lose revenue and be exposed to non-performance penalties and claims from its customers.
-Curtailment as a result of transmission system down time can arise from the need to prevent damage to the transmission system and for system emergencies, force majeure, safety, reliability, maintenance or other operational reasons.
-Under our power purchase arrangements, our offtakers are not generally required to compensate us for energy and ancillary services we could have delivered during these periods of curtailment had our facilities not been curtailed.
-Further, the owners of the transmission network will not usually compensate electricity generators for lost income due to curtailment.
+If the interconnection or transmission agreement of a clean power generation asset we own or acquire is terminated for any reason, we may not be able to replace it with an interconnection or transmission arrangement on terms as favorable as the existing arrangement, or at all, or we may experience significant delays or costs in securing a replacement.
+If a transmission network to which one or more of our existing power plants or a power plant we acquire is connected experiences "down time," the affected clean power generation asset may lose revenue and be exposed to non-performance penalties and claims from its customers.
+The owners of the network will not usually compensate electricity generators for lost income due to down time.
 These factors could materially affect our ability to forecast operations and negatively affect our business, results of operations, financial condition and cash flows.

-In addition, we cannot predict whether transmission facilities will be expanded in specific markets to accommodate or increase competitive access to those markets.
-Expansion of the transmission system by transmission providers is costly, time consuming and complex.
-To the extent the transmission system is not adequate in an area, our operating facilities' generation of electricity may be physically or economically curtailed without compensation due to transmission capacity limitations, reducing our revenues and impairing our ability to capitalize fully on a particular facility's generating potential.
+We cannot predict whether transmission facilities will be expanded in specific markets to accommodate competitive access to those markets.
+In addition, certain of our operating facilities' generation of electricity may be physically or economically curtailed without compensation due to transmission limitations, reducing our revenues and impairing our ability to capitalize fully on a particular facility's generating potential.
 Such curtailments could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 Furthermore, economic congestion on the transmission grid (for instance, a positive price difference between the location where power is put on the grid by a clean power generation asset and the location where power is taken off the grid by the facility's customer) in certain of the bulk power markets in which we operate may occur and we may be deemed responsible for those congestion costs.
 If we were liable for such congestion costs, our financial results could be adversely affected.